Our heads up battle!

 Solar: When I am calculating the estimated energy production of a solar array, I can safely use the same daily average for almost the entire state of Iowa.
 There is a slight difference when you get into the northern part of the state but the average is still relatively close.
 Since solar irradiance is so predictable, the inherent risk of the system is significantly lower than that of a wind turbine due to the fact that there are fewer variables.

 Wind: Average wind speeds at a location are much more complex as there are many variables.
-You have to take into account all of your surrounds (trees, buildings, terrain, etc) and make an educated guess as to what the average will be.
+You have to take into account all of your surroundings (trees, buildings, terrain, etc) and make an educated guess as to what the average will be.
 For example, you may have a 12 mph average wind speed in one location and then only average 8 mph half a mile down the road.
 If the wind turbine is not sited properly, you may not realize the return on investment that you expected.

 Warranties & Design Life